hack-chat/main/README.md

 1. Install the dependencies: `npm install`
 1. Launch: `npm start`

-    If you change the `websocketPort` option during the config setup then these changes will need to be reflected on [line 60 of client.js](https://github.com/hack-chat/main/blob/master/client/client.js#L60).

 ## Live Deployment Installation

 See [DEPLOY.md](documentation/DEPLOY.md)

 # Contributing

-- If you are modifying commands, make sure it is backwards compatible with the legacy client and you update the documentation accordingly.
-- Use [the template](documentation/templateCommand.js) to learn how to create new commands.
 - Use two space indents.
 - Name files in camelCase.
-- Scripts that do not default to strict mode (such as modules) must use the `'use strict'` directive.

 # Credits